Vyral/jim-crotwell-recruiting/_posts/2019-02-15-what-makes-agent-support-at-keller-williams-so-different.md

 {% include pullquote.html %}

-Keller Williams market centers are intrinsically agent centric, given that they are literally run by their agents.
-There are three things about how ALC’s run their market centers that I believe to be the most impactful:
+Keller Williams market centers are intrinsically agent-centric, given that they are literally run by their agents.
+There are three offerings that the ALC employs to run their market centers that I believe to be most impactful:

 1. **The monthly masterminds.** Imagine what it would do for your business if you were able to learn directly from your market center’s top-producing agents.
 2. **The Ignite Program.** This 12-session jumpstart program has played a major role in helping Keller Williams maintain its status as the No. 1 training company in the world.